sh4nnongoh/CoinHallCopy/README.md

 # CoinHallCopy
 An example project to demonstrate my personal development style, using https://coinhall.org/ as a reference.
 This is a minimal copy of the project that displays token metrics from the Terra Luna ecosystem.
-The webapp can be viewed live [here](https://sh4nnongoh.github.io/CoinHallCopy/).
+The webapp cannot be viewed live on Github Pages as Coin Hall has enabled CORS, but can be viewed locally on localhost; follow the `Quick Start` guide.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and modified to suit Terra's [Wallet Provider](https://github.com/terra-money/wallet-provider) component.